virl/underdark-android/README.md

 # Underdark for Android
 Peer-to-peer networking library for Android, with Wi-Fi and Bluetooth support.
 ## Author
-You can contact me at http://telegram.me/virlof
+You can contact me via Telegram at http://telegram.me/virlof or by email at virlof@gmail.com
-My email: virlof@gmail.com

 ##License
 This library can be is for non-commercial and educational purposes only.